kmfahey/adventuregame/README.md

 always returned for uniformity of response from process().
 Some command methods need to have several messages printed to the UI in sequence.

-The game data is stored in adventuregame.data.
-The data-- including collections of rooms, doors, containers, creatures, items, and chests-- is recorded in .ini format.
+The game data is stored in the data directory, in .ini format.
 The 3rd-party package iniconfig is used to parse the data.
-The different data files are stored as multi-line strings in data.py to avoid keeping non-python files in the module hierarchy. iniconfig has a limitation in that it only accepts a filesystem path to parse, rather than any iterable \_io object, so a utility function iniconfig\_obj\_from\_ini\_text() is included that stores a multiline string of .ini data to a temporary file and then parses it to an IniConfig object.

 Last but not least, adventuregame.utility contains a small collection of utility functions used by the other components of the library.